This page provides information on law and policy relating to Australian citizenship.

 Australian Citizenship Act 2007.

 If you need an alternative accessible format of the Citizenship Policy document, email

 The Citizenship Policy document is also available to subscribers of

 LEGENDcom, our online database of migration and citizenship legislation and policy documents.

 Proposed changes to Australian citizenship legislation

 In April 2017, the Australian Government announced its plans for

 strengthening the integrity of Australian citizenship.
 The Australian Citizenship Legislation Amendment (Strengthening the Requirements for Australian Citizenship and Other Measures) Bill 2017 (the Bill) was introduced into Parliament in June 2017.
-The Bill is not currently before the Parliament but is expected to be re-introduced later in 2018.
+The Bill is not currently before the Parliament.
 Continue to check our website where information regarding any changes to Australian citizenship will be available.

 Citizenship applications continue to be processed under the current legislation, see